Faster MCMC for Gaussian Latent Position Network Models: Introduction

 \section{Introduction}

 Network data---measurements of relationships across sets of entities---are becoming increasingly common across science and industry, largely due to technological advances in data collection and storage.
 Common sources of network data include social networks \citep{carrington2005models}, citation networks \citep{ji2016coauthorship}, gene regulatory networks \citep{hecker2009gene}, disease transmission networks \citep{newman2002spread}, neural connectomes \citep{chen2016joint}, transportation networks \citep{xie2009modeling}, and food webs \citep{chiu2011unifying}.
-A broad range of statistical tools based on stochastic graphs \citep{goldenberg2010survey, crane2018probabilistic} are available for probabilistically modeling networks, ranging from the simple Erd\H{o}s-Renyi model \citep{erdHos1960evolution} to sophisticated latent variable models (e.g. \cite{airoldi2008mixed, clauset2008hierarchical, fosdick2018multiresolution, dabbs2020conditionally}).
+A broad range of statistical tools based on stochastic graphs \citep{goldenberg2010survey, crane2018probabilistic} are available for probabilistically modeling networks, ranging from the simple Erd\H{o}s-Renyi model \citep{erdHos1960evolution} to sophisticated latent variable models \citep{airoldi2008mixed, clauset2008hierarchical, fosdick2018multiresolution, dabbs2020conditionally}.
 Latent variable models can be defined to capture common network properties such as community structure, hierarchical structure, and degree heterogeneity.

-In latent variable models---like most network models that model edges as random variables---the computational complexity of evaluating the likelihood is quadratic in the number of nodes.
-These models are thus computationally costly to fit to large networks, especially if one wishes to quantify uncertainty in a Bayesian modeling and inference framework \citep{gelman2013bayesian}.
-For instance, traditional Markov chain Monte Carlo algorithms \citep{gamerman2006markov} (e.g. Gibbs sampling, random walk Metropolis, or Metropolis within Gibbs) can require tens of thousands of likelihood evaluations to accurately quantify expectations and uncertainties.
+Evaluating the likelihood of a latent variable model has a computational complexity that is quadratic in the number of nodes.
+These models are thus costly to fit to large networks, especially if one wishes to quantify uncertainty in a Bayesian modeling and inference framework \citep{gelman2013bayesian}.
+For instance, traditional Markov chain Monte Carlo algorithms \citep{gamerman2006markov} such as Gibbs sampling or random walk Metropolis can require tens of thousands of likelihood evaluations to accurately quantify expectations and uncertainties.
 This computational burden is even larger when the chains are slow-mixing, which is often the case for Bayesian hierarchical models.